hennzo/php-code-challenge-d/README.md

 Feel free to use any technology you want or add features you think would make it better.

 We're looking for developers who:
+* make good use of object-oriented programming using classes and services
 * are comfortable relying on high-quality existing packages and knowing when is the appropriate time to use them
 * take pride in their creation instead of rushing to get it through the door
 * commit often and showcase work through a descriptive commit history